opendilab/DI-engine-docs/source/hands_on/wqmix.rst

 - :math:`T_{*}^{Qmix}` is not a contraction.
 - QMIX’s argmax is not always correct.
-- QMIX can underestimate the value of the optimal joint action
+- QMIX can underestimate the value of the optimal joint action.

-The WQMIX paper argue that this equal weighting over joint actions when performing the optimisation in qmix is responsible for the possibly incorrect argmax of the objective minimising solution.
+The WQMIX paper argues that this equal weighting over joint actions when performing the optimisation in QMIX. is responsible for the possibly incorrect argmax of the objective minimising solution.
-To prioritise estimating :math:`T_{tot}(u^{*}` well, while still anchoring down the value estimates for other joint actions, we can add a suitable weighting function w into the projection operator of QMIX:
+To prioritise estimating :math:`T_{tot}(u^{*})` well, while still anchoring down the value estimates for other joint actions, we can add a suitable weighting function w into the projection operator of QMIX:

 .. math::